 - липкий (lipkiy) — Russian for “sticky”

-Beauty, as they say, is in the eye of the beholder (check out our article on the most beautiful word in the world here).
+Beauty, as they say, is in the eye of the beholder (check out our article on the most beautiful word in the world, or our guide to the cutest word in the world).
 Well, so is ugliness.
 You might find certain words ugly because of specific associations you make with them, or simply because they make you feel icky when you speak them aloud.
 The one thing nearly all of us can agree on: no one likes moist phlegm.